Arquitectura-Tarea-0/PQR_API_RAILS/README.md

 # README
 **Introduction:**

-This API is used as an epicenter for all the different apps that are developed for homewrok #0.
+This API is used as an epicenter for all the different apps that are developed for homework #0.
 It'll host the data base of the system and the other apps will request to it as needed.
 This read me will feature how to set up the API in a local environment, however, the API is deployed and can be accessed by using pqr-api-rails.herokuapp.com as a root address.

 **Requirements:**